Right-to-left language features

 Change the display language

-If your usual display language is English but you want to change it to Arabic, do the following:
+If your usual display language is English but you want to change it to an Arabic dialect, do the following:

-Open an Office file, such as a Word document.
+Open an Office program file, such as a Word document.

-In the Set the Office Language Preferences dialog box, in the Editing Language list, click Arabic, and then click Default.
+In the Set the Office Language Preferences dialog box, in the Editing Language list, choose the Arabic dialect you want, and then choose Add.

-To type using a particular language's native keyboard, you must install the appropriate language pack for that language, and add the appropriate keyboard layout.
+To type using a particular language's native keyboard, you must install the appropriate language pack for that language.
+You also must add the appropriate keyboard layout.
 After adding a keyboard layout for another language and selecting the Language bar to be Docked on the taskbar, a language indicator appears on the taskbar and displays the current keyboard language.
 For example, the language indicator for Arabic is .
-For more information on the Language bar, see Language bar (overview).
+For more information about the Language bar, see Language bar (overview).

-To display the Language bar when the language indicator on the taskbar is visible, click the language indicator, and then click Show the Language bar.
+To display the Language bar when the language indicator on the taskbar is visible, choose the language indicator, and then choose Show the Language bar.

-To display the language indicator on the taskbar when the Language bar is visible, click the Minimize button on the Language bar.
+To display the language indicator on the taskbar when the Language bar is visible, choose Minimize.

-To select the keyboard for a different language, click either the name of the current language (on the Language bar) or the language indicator, and then click the name of the other language.
+To select the keyboard for a different language, choose either the name of the current language (on the Language bar) or the language indicator, and then choose the name of the other language.